 Continuing Education (CE) and non-matriculated students now have the opportunity to take PAFA BFA and Post-Baccalaureate courses for credit or non-credit through the new Open Academy.
 PAFA's renowned studio arts program emphasizes excellence in technical skills and creative expression in painting, drawing, sculpture, printmaking and illustration.
 Liberal Arts courses offer students the opportunity to pursue studies in the humanities, in order to enhance their artistic abilities with critical thinking.
 Open Academy students enrolled in BFA/Post Baccalaureate courses gain a firm grounding in studio arts skills and liberal arts studies from master artist-teachers, while working amongst dedicated full-time PAFA students.

-FALL APPLICATION DEADLINE: Friday, August 10.
+SPRING APPLICATION DEADLINE: Friday, December 14

 - Increased access to BFA faculty, allowing students to study under instructors previously unavailable to individuals not enrolled in PAFA's undergraduate programs